-Will We See Your Photos In Our 2022 Edition?
+Celebrate Our Tenth Awards!
+Will We See Your Photos In The Top 101 Book?

-This is our ninth year of the International Landscape Photographer of the Year Awards and the main aim of our Award is to be one of the Top 101 landscape photographs of the year.
-This gives you a place in our exclusive book which is published online and can be purchased as a 'real' hard-cover paper publication as well (it's proudly printed by Momento Pro in Australia and we will have options for readers outside of Australia this year as well).
+This is our tenth year of the International Landscape Photographer of the Year Awards and the main aim of our Award is for you to present one of the Top 101 landscape photographs of the year.
+This gives you a place in our exclusive book which is published online and can be purchased as a 'real' hard-cover paper publication as well (it's proudly printed by Momento Pro in Australia and we have options for readers outside of Australia as well).

 So, what's the process?
-Your job is to impress our five judges, including last year's winner Aytek Cetin.
-And entry is easy - just size your file to 4000-5000 pixels on the longest side, save it as a JPEG and upload it.
-The entry fee remains unchanged at US$25 per image, and if you enter by 14 October 2022, every fifth entry is free.
-Final entries are accepted until 21 October 2022.
+Your job is to impress our five judges, including last year's winner Benjamin Briones Grandi.
+And the entry process is easy - just size your file to 4000-5000 pixels on the longest side, save it as a JPEG and upload it.
+The entry fee remains unchanged at US$25 per image, and if you enter by 8 November 2023, every fifth entry is free.
+Final entries are accepted until 15 November 2023.

 Once the first round of judging is completed, the top 115 odd photos are selected and checked to ensure they comply with the rules (not taken before 1 January 2019, for example) and that there are not two or more photographs by the same photographer that are very similar (we are looking for variety).
 There is also a limit on the number of photographs a single entrant can have in the Top 101 - no more than four, just to share the experience around.
 In the past, we've found that selecting the top 115 to 120 allows us to end up with the top 101, taking into account these adjustments.
 We then move into the next round of judging, as outlined in our rules.
 The judges are engaged a second time to determine the Photographer of the Year (1st, 2nd, 3rd), the Photograph of the Year (1st, 2nd, 3rd) and five special subject awards.
 This can take two or even three rounds of scoring and comment before the judges come up with their final result.

-So, that's the road map!
-We hope you enjoy getting your entries ready for our Awards and the best of luck!
+We hope you enjoy getting your entries ready for our special tenth Awards and the best of luck!

 Peter Eastway and David Evans